 Q. Is the Defense Commissary Agency involved in this program?

 Q. Who evaluates each application and what recourse is available if I am not selected?

-A. Fisher House Foundation contracts with Scholarship Managers, a national non-profit scholarship management firm, to evaluate each application and select the most qualified candidates from the candidate pool to award a specific number of scholarships, which will be based on the amount of money donated.
+A. Scholarship Managers, a national non-profit scholarship management firm evaluates each application and selects the most qualified candidates from the candidate pool to award a specific number of scholarships, which will be based on the amount of money donated.
 The decisions of Scholarship Managers are final.
 It is important to note that Fisher House Foundation, the President, the First Lady, and the Executive Office of the President have no involvement in the selection process.